smart7324/homebridge-tado-platform-next/README.md

 ## Non Config Ui X User?:

 The plugin can also work without config ui x or a custom ui.
 If you want the config.json auto-fill feature, you have to put the following part in your config.json.
 This will generate a ready to use config.json with all options disabled except thermostats.
 After the first start, thhis user will get ``"reconfigure": false``.
 If you want to refresh a home, just enable ``"reconfigure"`` for the user and restart homebridge.
-If you want to add an another home, add the user credentials (username/password) to the array.
+If you want to add an another home, add the user credentials (username) to the array.
 The Plugin can handle multiple accounts.

 **Note:**